 InsPyro improves and develops metallurgical processes in cooperation with its customers.
 Our mission is to provide an efficient and targeted service, which leads to improved process understanding as well as improved profitability for the customer.
 Read some anonymized project examples below.
+Our experience includes steel production (including stainless steel and foundry) as well as processes for smelting and recycling non-ferrous metals such as lead, zinc, copper, aluminium, antimony, and rare earths.

 With our wide simulation and laboratory tool set, we tackle topics including: